mekaron/articles/agilecontent/fromprojecttoprocess.md

 Which also leads to the question what a translation department is supposed to do.
 As project management is supposed to be taken out of the equation - as a natural consequence of the improvements - and process management should be done on the entire process, as to optimize the whole, there is really no need for such a department.

 What do you need:
-- expertise on process management and process improvements
+- experts on process management and process improvements
 - solution architects
+- people that can translate user data and metrics into specific adjustments for that language

 So what about localization experts?
 - They're already out there.
 They're called translators.